wdpatti/NC-DMV-Scraper/README.md

 GECKODRIVER_PATH = '/home/tommy/.cache/selenium/geckodriver/linux64/0.35.0/geckodriver' # Replace with your geckodriver path
 ```

-Your format will depend on your operating system, e.g. on windows it may be like `GECKODRIVER_PATH = 'C:/Users/tommy/Downloads/0.35.0/geckodriver.exe'` or something like that.
+Your format will depend on your operating system, e.g. on windows it may be like `GECKODRIVER_PATH = 'C:/Users/tommy/Downloads/0.35.0/geckodriver.exe'` or something like that. if you are on Windows, you will likely be default get a format like C:\Users\tommy\Downloads\0.35.0\geckodriver.exe. you need to replace all of those \ with /, so that it looks like the above example.

 Then, you need to go to discord, and create a webhook in a server you own ( make a server if you dont have one )